Gibbon Street Residence by Cavill Architects

 Gallery Of Gibbon St By Cavill Architects Local Australian Architecture & Interiors Brisbane, Qld Image 8

 The result of this strong materiality, considered floorplan, connection with the past and the natural landscape results in a home that is a haven from the outside world.
-As such, Gibbon St successfully performs the delicate balance of creating both an intensely private retreat and a sense of expansion and connection with its wider context, which has seen it nominated for the Habitus House of the Year.
+As such, Gibbon St successfully performs the delicate balance of creating both an intensely private retreat and a sense of expansion and connection with its wider context, which saw it nominated for the Habitus House of the Year in 2018.
 Initially designed as a second residence for a retired couple who divide their time between the city and the beach, since the Brisbane home’s completion, they are choosing to spend more time at Gibbon St. Sandy says ‘the building and landscape at Gibbon St have created an experience for which they would otherwise leave the city.
 It was always hoped that Gibbon St would offer the client’s the sanctuary and privacy they had sought elsewhere, and it’s terrific to see that realised’.